THE BLUE PLAQUE ROUTE

 Then came Mr Tyler who made the aformentioned cheese.
 His daughter had the unenviable daily task of washing out the cheesecloths in the small laundry at the back of the property.
 Cheese production was common in this area and was often taken to The Bell Inn in Stilton for sale from whence it could travel along the Great North Road.

-then to a Major White in 1941.
-This gap of two years may explain why the house still has its original iron railings that were not taken for the war effort, unlike those outside Nassington School (the stubs of which can still be seen on the top of the wall).
+By WWII the house was lived in by Mr Matthew Mould and his wife Fanny.
+‘Mattie’ died in 1939 and the house went then to a Major White in 1941.
+This gap of two years may explain why the house still has its original iron railings which were not taken for the war effort, unlike those outside Nassington School (the stubs can still be seen).

 (Full details of Nassington House, its history and former inhabitants can be found in the TALES section under ‘Tales from… Nassington House)